crueber/twitter-pruner/README.md

 Uncertain on this one
 * Delete tweets no longer exposed by Twitter API from a downloaded Twitter archive file

+#### Construction Notes

+I just finished this and used it on my own profile.
+It may be ready for building and passing along, but I will be messing around with it for a few more days.
+You may actually find it useful as is, at this point.

 ### Pre-reqs